fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

 EveryAuth makes this authorization and credential management work disappear so that you can focus on the core of your app.

 Below is an exampe of using EveryAuth to authorize users on Slack and use those tokens to interactive with Slack.
-Easy, right?

 ```javascript
 import everyauth from '@fusebit/everyauth-express';